 Donate to LSS.
 Donate items such as clothing, hygiene kits and more to LSS.
 Look on their website for updated lists of items needed.
 In the future, we will need items for families as well but not at the moment.

-Attend strategy planning sessions with RIC.
+Attend a Strategy Planning Session with RIC.
 To be added to the meeting invitiation and email list, please contact Amanda Ali at email@example.com.
 In these meetings, we collaborate with many organizations to create a plan once the evacuees are resettled in our communities.
 We will also be looking for many volunteers in the future.
 Volunteers may serve as English Tutors, Transportation Assistants, and Housing set-ups (including moving furniture, shopping for small household items, washing dishes at apartment).
+These meetings are the second Tuesday of every month at 6 p.m.
+Please check out our Event Calendar for more information.

 Learn more about path to resettlement and refugees.
 Who is a refugee?
 How does a refugee come to the United States?
 What is the history behind Wisconsin's refugee population?